Dos Pueblos Little League

 Can’t I just donate my volunteer fee?
 You do have the option of gifting the volunteer fee instead of working.
 Please notify your Team Parent or the Team Parent/Volunteer Coordinator if you would like to choose this option.

 How do I sign up for a shift?
 Sign-ups to umpire a game or to work a shift in the Concessions stand are online.
 Once you are signed up, you are responsible for that shift.
 We really count on the scheduled people to be there and it is a major inconvenience when volunteers do not show up.
-If you are unable to fulfill your obligation, please notify the Head Umpire or Concessions Manager ASAP so that they can look for a replacement.
+If you are unable to fulfill your obligation, it is your responsible to find a replacement.
+Please notify the Head Umpire or Concessions Manager of the replacement.

-Can I help by volunteering for an extra shift in the Concessions stand?
+Can I help by volunteering for an extra shift in the Concessions stand or umpiring additional games?
 Yes, thank you!!
 We appreciate and welcome any help with providing this service for our players and families!